yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Tools/U-Boot_flash_writer.rst

 U-Boot Flash Writer
 ===================

 U-Boot Flash Writer is a tool used to flash binaries to the on-chip flash memory.
+It is included in Processor SDK Linux AM62x package in <PSDK_PATH>/bin directory.

 Requirements on Host PC
 -----------------------